pycontribs/ruyaml/README.md

 # ChangeLog

+0.18.1 (2023-10-24):

+- calling the deprecated functions now always displays the warning message. (reported by [Trend Lloyd](https://sourceforge.net/u/lathiat2/profile/)

 0.18.0 (2023-10-23):

 - the **functions** `scan`, `parse`, `compose`, `load`, `emit`, `serialize`, `dump` and their variants (`_all`, `safe_`, `round_trip_`, etc) have been deprecated (the same named **methods** on `YAML()` instances are, of course, still there.
-- `YAML(typ='unsafe') now issues a `PendingDeprecationWarning'.
+- `YAML(typ='unsafe')` now issues a `PendingDeprecationWarning`.
 This will become deprecated in the 0.18 series (probably before the end of 2023).
 You can use `YAML(typ='full')` to dump unregistered Python classes/functions.
 For loading you'll have to register your classes/functions if you want the old, unsafe, functionality.
 You can still load any tag, like `!!python/name:posix.system', **safely** with the (default) round-trip parser.
 - fix for `bytes-like object is required not 'str' while dumping binary streams`.
-This was reported analysed and a fix provided by [Vit Zikmund](https://sourceforge.net/u/tlwhitec/profile/)
+This was reported, analysed and a fix provided by [Vit Zikmund](https://sourceforge.net/u/tlwhitec/profile/)

 0.17.40 (2023-10-20):